kshedden/case_studies/methods/regression-overview.md

 ## Introduction

-Regression analysis is arguably the most widely-used tool in applied statistics, and has also inspired many important developments in statistical theory.
-Here we discuss some concepts that can be used to understand several of the most widely-used approaches to regression.
+Regression analysis is arguably the most widely used tool in applied statistics, and has also inspired many important developments in statistical theory.
+Here we discuss some concepts that can be used to understand several of the most popular approaches to regression analysis.
 Then we review some specific regression methods along with their key properties.

 Before proceeding, note that regression itself is somewhat difficult to